-Lilly scientists developed LY-CoV555 (also called LY3819253) in just three months after AbCellera and the Vaccine Research Center at the National Institute of Allergy and Infectious Diseases at the National Institutes of Health identified it from the blood sample taken from one of the first U.S. patients who recovered from COVID-19 (Table 2).
+Lilly scientists developed LY-CoV555 (also called LY3819253) in just three months after AbCellera and the Vaccine Research Center at the National Institute of Allergy and Infectious Diseases at the National Institutes of Health isolated it from a blood sample taken from one of the first U.S. patients who recovered from COVID-19 (Table 2).
 In early June 2020, LY-CoV555 became the world's first SARS-CoV-2 specific antibody therapy to enter a clinical trial for the prevention and treatment of COVID-19 (Table 2).
 Regeneron initiated a late-stage clinical trial evaluating REGN-COV2 for the treatment and prevention of COVID-19 in late June 2020.
 This Phase 3 trial will evaluate REGN-COV2's ability to prevent infection among uninfected people who have had close exposure to a COVID-19 patient (such as the patient's housemate).
 REGN-COV2 has also moved into the Phase 2/3 portion of two adaptive Phase 1/2/3 trials testing the cocktail's ability to treat hospitalized and non-hospitalized (or "ambulatory") patients with COVID-19.
 JS016 is the first SARS-CoV-2 neutralizing antibody to enter clinical trials in China.
 Junshi and Eli Lilly are collaborating to co-develop JS016 globally, with Junshi leading clinical development in China and Lilly leading clinical development in the rest of the world (Table 2).
 The trial is a randomized, double-blind and placebo-controlled study to evaluate the tolerability, safety, pharmacokinetic and immunogenicity of JS016 in healthy subjects.
 TY027 was developed by Tychan in partnership with the whole-of-Singapore government engagement (Table 2).
 TY027 is being explored for the treatment of patients with COVID-19 to slow the progression of the disease and accelerate recovery, as well as for its potential to provide temporary protection against infection of SARS-CoV-2.
-CT-P59 was developed by Celltrion and is being evaluated in Phase 1 clinical trial in healthy volunteers following positive pre-clinical results (Table 2).
-CT-P59 has been proven to be effective in neutralizing different kinds of coronavirus related strains including the D614G variant strain of SARS-CoV-2.(17)(18)
+Following positive pre-clinical results, CT-P59 was developed by Celltrion and is being evaluated in Phase 1 clinical trial in healthy volunteers (Table 2).
+CT-P59 has been proven to be effective in neutralizing different kinds of coronavirus related strains including the D614G variant strain of SARS-CoV-2.
+BRII-196 and BRII-198 were developed by Brii Bio, TSB Therapeutics, Tsinghua University and the 3rd People’s Hospital of Shenzhen (17).
+BRII-196 can completely block viral entry and neutralize live SARS-CoV-2 infection in cell culture assays.
+It binds to a highly conserved epitope on the spike protein.
+BRII-198 binds to a different epitope on the spike protein and has additive to synergistic effect when combined with BRII-196.
+Both of them have the potential of becoming an effective therapy against the COVID-19 pandemic.
+SCTA01 was developed by Sinocelltech Ltd and Chinese Academy of Sciences.
+It is a humanized monoclonal antibody, efficiently neutralizes SARS-CoV-2 and SARS-CoV pseudoviruses as well as authentic SARS-CoV-2 at nM level by engaging the S receptor binding domain (RBD) (18).